barbosacisco/python-code/README.md

 ### What is the purpose of this repository?

-This is my portfolio as a Python Junior Developer.
-Here you may find programs I wrote while learning Python.
+This is my portfolio as a Junior Python Developer.
+Here you may find programs I've been writing while learning Python.

 ### My main goals are: